Bazina/GoogleDriveUploaderScript/README.md

 ## Google Drive Setup

+Here is a [video](https://youtu.be/ifw3b4Uf06g) that walks through the setup process.

 1. Set up a Google Cloud Project and enable the Google Drive API.
 2. Create an OAuth consent screen (desktop application) with the required scopes.
    - `https://www.googleapis.com/auth/drive`